Jay Gordon (singer): 2000–present

 The period following the release of Vapor Transmission proved to be a tumultuous period for the band.
 Orgy left Elementree and Reprise Records.
 Drummer Bobby Hewitt left the band in order to join his brother Fab Fernandez in the group Snake River Conspiracy, although he would eventually return.
 It would be four years between the release of Vapor Transmission and Orgy's third album, 2004's Punk Statik Paranoia.

 In 2002, Gordon performed the song "Slept So Long" for the Queen of the Damned soundtrack, due to contractual limitations which restricted composer Jonathan Davis from performing the vocals to his composed songs as they appeared upon the actual soundtrack (although Davis did, in fact, perform all musical tracks within the movie itself).
 Gordon has also appeared with his band Orgy on other soundtracks such as Zoolander, which featured the previously unreleased song "Faces".

 Gordon remixed "Points of Authority", a song by Linkin Park from their album Hybrid Theory, for the latter's remix album Reanimation.
 This was entitled "Pts.OF.Athrty", which was released as the first and only single of Reanimation, and has achieved moderate success at the Billboard charts.

+In 2003, Jay Gordon and his father, Lou, would start their own independent record label, D1 Music that would go onto release mostly Orgy records and a few rap albums.

 In 2004, he voiced several characters for the video game Vampire: The Masquerade – Bloodlines.

 In October 2010, members of Orgy collectively brought accusations against Gordon of having "fired the band".
 In response, Gordon released a public statement denying the claims.
 Orgy released a new single titled "Wide Awake and Dead" on March 18, 2014, and shot a video for "Wide Awake and Dead" on April 22.
 Orgy released the first of two EPs in 2015, titled Talk Sick, and an unnamed EP that was released in 2016.